thunderclient/thunder-client-support/README.md

 #### Story behind Thunder Client
 * Read Launch Blog Post on [Medium](https://rangav.medium.com/thunder-client-alternative-to-postman-68ee0c9486d6)

-## Review
-* If you like this extension, please leave a review or rating on [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client), will be useful for new users.

 ## Menu
 * [How to Use](#usage)
 * [Tech](#tech)